Chapter 3:

 “…” Doctor Childs said nothing and simply waited quietly outside of the room.
 Nicolaus finished and the Doctor returned.
 He ran through all the normal tests.
 Checking his pulse, looking at tonsils, getting urine, a swab from his mouth, getting blood, etcetera. “…You seem to be fine.
 I don’t see anything out of the ordinary with my initial diagnosis.
 Once we get the tests back from the lab…we’ll have a much better picture, but for now…you seem just fine.”

 Nicolaus let out a sigh of relief.
-In a way, that was the best news he’d received in a long while.
+In a way, that was the best news he’d received in what felt like an eternity!
 “Guess I can go then, right?”

 “Just one last thing before you leave…” Nicolaus had already started putting on his clothes until the doctor spoke again.
 “Have you been…feeling different since the event – sorry I meant incident.”